P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 # PeyangSuperbAntiCheat(PSAC) English Documentation

 [Overview](#overview) | [Installation](#installation) | [Permissions](#permissions) | [Commands](#commands) | [Config settings](#config-settings) | [FAQ](#what-is-learning-function)

 **WARNING: This repository has jokes in commit messages and source by developer(and a little contributor).
 If you want to introduce an anti-cheat plugin with high detection rate, please do not use this plugin.**
 ***VERY WARNING***: **With this plugin, detectopm will run +4 timers at the same time.
 In other words, it may consume a certain amount of RAM or CPU, so please use a server with specifications.**
 For more information on the number of threads, see [Plugin Threads Summary](https://github.com/peyang-Celeron/PeyangSuperbAntiCheat/blob/master/docs/PluginThreads.txt).

 ## Overview

 Anti Cheat plugin for Bukkit / Spigot / PaperMC based server.
 It has been confirmed to work with version 1.12.2.

 This plugin is a **Cheat Report Management** / **Cheat Detection Test** plugin.

 In the description of **hack**, the meaning of hacking (cracking) of the server itself is ambiguous, so it is written as **cheat**.

 ### Markdown formatting (This area is not so important)

 This document defines a simple markdown grammar to make it easy for users to understand.

-**WARNING: foo is __not__ bar, please understand.**
+> **WARNING: foo is __not__ bar, please understand.**

 **This represents information that all users should know.**

 ```tst
 This is message[CLICK]
 ```

 This means that the messages within the code block will send to the Minecraft chat area.

-**IMPORTANT: foo and bar.**
+> **NOTE: foo and bar.**

 This means important items that the user should read.

 - /foo \<bar\> \[player\]

 This list a represents command and argmuents.
 Argument enclosed in <>, it represents the necessary command, Enclosed in \[\] indicates an arbitrary command.

 - `fooperm.bar`

 This block of code represents a permission.
 **WARNING: No authority group is described.
 Before referring to permissions, make sure you understand it.**

 ---